 - Where we are under a legal duty to do so in order to comply with any legal obligation

-- To protect the rights, property or safety of our business, our employees and workers, customers, suppliers and others.
-This includes exchanging information with other companies and organisations for fraud prevention and credit risk reduction
+- To protect the rights, property, or safety of our business, our employees and workers, customers, suppliers, and others.
+This includes exchanging information with other companies and organizations for fraud prevention and credit risk reduction.

 If a third party acquires us or substantially all of our assets, personal data that we hold about our customers will be one of the transferred assets.